-Macadamia nuts and Hawaiian Treats
+Macadamia nuts in local food and candies

-Macadamias are used in different menu items, ranging from macadamia nut coffee, to macadamia nut pesto to macadamia nut butter.
+Macadamias are used in many different foods, ranging from macadamia nut coffee to macadamia nut pesto to macadamia nut butter.
 The nuts can be eaten raw or roasted, whole or chopped.
 Our personal favorite macadamia snacks are chocolate covered macadamia nuts.
 We heartily recommend you try some if you happen to see them at the market!